danizen/syncloud/README.md

 collect status.
 This library makes use of consistent reads and writes to avoid any complicated IPC and simply use the filesystem.

-This keeps the library generic enough that the consultancy behind these collectors can apply it in their work.
+This keeps the library generic enough that the consultancy behind Norconex Collectors can apply it in their work.

 In a cloud central environment, it needs two pieces to enable distributed functionality